aoksan/johnnydecimal-index-generator/README.md

 - [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) — Share easily from mobile devices
 - PWA + [Workbox](https://developers.google.com/web/tools/workbox) — Install it and/or use it offline

+- This fork changes area start from 1 to 0 (00-09)

 ## Develop

 ```bash